Radio Times: Advertising

 During the deregulation of television listings, there was strong criticism from other magazines that Radio Times was advertised on the BBC (as well as on commercial broadcasting channels), saying that it gave unfair advantage to a publication and includes the tagline: "If it's on, it's in".
 The case went to court, but the outcome was that, as the Radio Times had close connections with the BBC, it would be allowed to be advertised by the BBC; however, from 1992 until 2004, it had to depict a static picture of the cover, and show a clear disclaimer reading "Other television listings magazines are available", leading to the phrase entering common public usage for a time.
 By the early 2000s, advertisements for the publication had become sparse on the BBC.
 Radio Times has not been promoted on BBC television and radio channels since 2005, following complaints by rival publications that the promotions were unfair competition.

-Missing issues
+Disputes

-For various reasons, some issues were not printed.
+For various reasons, Radio Times had suffered printing disputes and other operational difficulties have also led to the magazine appearing in a different formats to the standard, as well as some issues were not printed.
 These include:

-Diminished form

-Printing disputes and other operational difficulties have also led to the magazine appearing in a different formats to the standard:

-Editors

-There have been 20 editors of Radio Times to date (including one uncredited and one returning) since the magazine began publication: